sayanarijit/viper/README.md

-    runners:count       [Runners -> int] count the number of runners runners:sort        [Runners -> Runners] sort the runners runners:pipe        [Runners -> ?] pipe the runners to the given handler runners:format      [Runners -> str] format the data in a using the given template.
+    runners:count       [Runners -> int] count the number of runners runners:sort        [Runners -> Runners] sort the runners runners:pipe        [Runners -> ?] pipe the runners to the given handler runners:format      [Runners -> str] format the data using the given template.
     runners:run         [Runners -> Results] run the assigned tasks runners:hosts       [Runners -> Hosts] get the hosts from the runners